mlan/docker-postfix-amavis/README.md

 `D_PASS`: Mail will pass to recipients, regardless of bad  contents. `D_BOUNCE`: Mail will not be delivered to its recipients, instead, a non-delivery notification (bounce) will be created and sent to the sender. `D_REJECT`: Mail will not be delivered to its  recipients, instead, a reject response will be sent to the upstream MTA and that MTA may create a reject notice (bounce) and return  it to the sender. `D_DISCARD`: Mail will not be delivered to its recipients and the sender normally will NOT be notified.

 Default settings are: `FINAL_VIRUS_DESTINY=D_DISCARD`, `FINAL_BANNED_DESTINY=D_DISCARD`, `FINAL_SPAM_DESTINY=D_PASS`, `FINAL_BAD_HEADER_DESTINY=D_PASS`.

+#### `SA_TAG_LEVEL_DEFLT`, `SA_TAG2_LEVEL_DEFLT`, `SA_KILL_LEVEL_DEFLT`

+`SA_TAG_LEVEL_DEFLT=2.0` controls at which level (or above) spam info headers are added to mail. `SA_TAG2_LEVEL_DEFLT=6.2` controls at which level the 'spam detected' headers are added. `SA_KILL_LEVEL_DEFLT=6.9` set the trigger level when spam evasive actions are taken (e.g. blocking mail).

+#### `RAZOR_REGISTRATION`

+Razor, called by SpamAssassin,  will check if the signature of the received email is registered in the Razor servers and adjust the spam score accordingly.
+Razor can also report detected spam to its servers, but then it needs to use a registered identity.

+To register an identity with the Razor server, use `RAZOR_REGISTRATION`.
+You can request to be know as a certain user name, `RAZOR_REGISTRATION=username:passwd`.
+If you omit both user name and password, e.g., `RAZOR_REGISTRATION=:`, they will both be assigned to you by the Razor server.
+Likewise if password is omitted a password will be assigned by the Razor server.
+Razor users are encouraged to use their email addresses as their user name.
+Example: `RAZOR_REGISTRATION=postmaster@example.com:secret`

 ## Incoming SPF sender authentication